Agent-Hellboy/gunicorn-prometheus-exporter/README.md

 **Current Limitations**: Due to WSGI's design, we can only capture errors that bubble up to the WSGI layer.
 Framework-specific errors (like Django's 404s, Flask's route errors, etc.) are handled internally and never reach our monitoring system.

 **Future Enhancement**: I'm exploring ways to integrate with framework-specific error handlers to capture more comprehensive error metrics.
-And also, see [Issue #67](https://github.com/Agent-Hellboy/gunicorn-prometheus-exporter/issues/67) for request/response payload size tracking per endpoint , this is a nice issue and LLMs can't figure it out, please try it out if you can!
+And also, see [Issue #67](https://github.com/Agent-Hellboy/gunicorn-prometheus-exporter/issues/67) for request/response payload size tracking per endpoint, this is a nice issue, and LLMs can't figure it out, please try it out if you can!

-## Redis Storage Architecture
+## Redis Storage Architecture (Prometheus spec implementation)

 ### Separating Storage from Compute